Statistical inference for high-dimensional spectral density matrix

 Our final output is summarized with two heat maps, displayed in Figures \ref{fig:heatmapGR} and \ref{fig:heatmapAR}, for the cases of regular differencing and seasonal differencing respectively.
 Low p-values have a darker color, and most of the pairs end up rejecting the null hypothesis; we have marked with a star those pairs that do not reject the null hypothesis when using the FDR control method with $\alpha =5\%$.
-The diagonal is white, indicating that no test is conducted for a state with itself.
-For the regular differencing there are $41$ pairs with no association, and $283$ pairs of no association for the seasonal differencing\footnote{A remark on replication: recall that the critical values $\hat{\rm cv}_{\alpha}$ are determined through simulation, and hence results may differ somewhat with different runs of the code.}.
-This discrepancy in results is likely due to the fact that regular differencing does not suppress seasonality, thereby allowing for cross-spectral content at seasonal frequencies.
-In contrast, seasonal differencing removes more spectral content -- both low frequency and seasonal frequencies -- and therefore makes the series resemble white noise (or a time series with low serial dependence).
-The increased prevalence of linkages when using regular differencing can be attributed to spectral coherence in seasonality.
+The diagonal, as well as any state pairs with insufficient common sample, is marked white, indicating that no test is conducted in such cases.
+For the regular differencing there are $338$ pairs with no association, and $295$ pairs of no association for the seasonal differencing; hence there are $653$ pairs under regular differencing for which a joint analysis may be useful, and $979$ such pairs under seasonal differencing.